argoproj/argo-workflows/docs/configure-artifact-repository.md

       bucket: $mybucket
       # accessKeySecret and secretKeySecret are secret selectors.
       # It references the k8s secret named 'bucket-workflow-artifect-credentials'.
-      # This secret is expected to have have the keys 'accessKey'
+      # This secret is expected to have the keys 'accessKey'
       # and 'secretKey', containing the base64 encoded credentials
       # to the bucket.
       accessKeySecret: